MA in Romance Languages with Emphasis in Spanish

 For the MA with an emphasis in either French or Spanish, the total number of credit hours in special readings (7960), problems (8085) or any combination of both may not exceed twelve.
 The number of credit hours in special readings (7960) within the student’s major field may not exceed three per semester.
 Graduate Instructors with no pedagogical experience or those who have completed no graduate course in foreign language teaching methodology will be required to take FRENCH 7120/SPAN 7120, Foreign Language Teaching Methodology.

 Non-native speakers will be required to complete an online proficiency assessment with the appropriate course coordinator before a decision on their admission status is finalized by the department.

-Submitting Your Plan of Study to the Graduate School Office
+Submitting Your Plan of Study to the Office of Graduate Studies

-MA candidates must submit a completed M-1 Plan of Study form to the Graduate School at least one semester before taking their MA examinations.
+MA candidates must submit a completed M-1 Plan of Study form to the Office of Graduate Studies at least one semester before taking their MA examinations.

 Funding Through Graduate Instructorships

 MA candidates normally receive 4 semesters of financial support from the University while completing their degree.
 This support will customarily take the form of a graduate instructorship, though it may take the form of either a research or teaching assistantship.

 In exceptional cases, students in good standing — with no grades of Incomplete and unproblematic teaching — may receive a fifth semester of support, at the discretion of the faculty.
 Faculty will award a fifth semester of support according to the department’s need for instructors.
 Students must submit all requests for a fifth semester of support in writing to the director of graduate studies.
 No student will receive more than five semesters of support.